-Established by former farmer and logger-turned-conservationist Frederico Schutt in 1933, this 106-hectare (262-acre) refuge has a fabulous beach and bay, perfect for kayaking; plus hiking trails leading through forest and mangrove swamps.
-Named after the indigenous word for the spiky-barked pochote trees that flourish here, the reserve is home to hordes of phantom crabs on the beach, howler and white-faced capuchin monkeys in the trees, red brocket deer grazing in open fields, and plenty of hummingbirds, kingfishers, woodpeckers, trogons, and manakins (including the coveted long-tailed manakin).
+Established by former farmer and logger-turned-conservationist Frederico Schutt in 1933, this 106-hectare (262-acre) refuge is named after the indigenous word for the spiky-barked pochote trees that flourish here.
+The reserve is home to hordes of phantom crabs on the beach, howler and white-faced capuchin monkeys in the trees, red brocket deer grazing in open fields, and plenty of hummingbirds, kingfishers, woodpeckers, trogons, and manakins (including the bird-watcher's coveted long-tailed manakin).
 The refuge, classified as a Blue Flag project, is working on building an artificial reef.
-Visitors can stay in very basic beach-front cabins with solar-power ($30 per person, including entrance fee); meals are $10 each.
+Visitors can stay in very basic beachfront cabins with solar power ($30 per person, including entrance fee); meals are $10 each.
 Call ahead to arrange for lodging, guides, horseback riding, kayaking tours, and early-morning bird-watching walks.
 The entrance fee is $10.